 Edit Prediction

 Zed predicts your next edit based on your activity.
-Powered by Zeta, our open-source model, or any provider you choose.
+Powered by Zeta2, our open-weight model, or any provider you choose.

 What developers are saying